Bottom Line

 With excellent carrying capability and a good selection of features, the Gregory Baltoro 75 is the best heavy-hauler in our guide to the best backpacking backpacks.
 Even when we tested it beyond its rated 50 lb limit, we found it outperformed other models, offering a more comfortable experience at those weights.

-The clever inclusion of features also helped win us over.
-The standout for us was a great side water bottle pocket that can be tucked away when not in use.
-Whether we were using a Nalgene or a smart water bottle, it was easy to place and retrieve a bottle with one hand which is not always a given on backpacking packs.
-The large u-shaped zipper on the back also helps for accessing the enormous interior, and we liked the two side zippers that are great for storing maps, headlamps, or lunch snacks.
-The hip belt and shoulder straps both ensure a comfortable experience all the way up the weight range.
+The clever inclusion of features helped win us over.
+The standout was a huge side water bottle pocket that can be tucked away when not in use.
+Whether we were using a Nalgene or a Smartwater bottle, it was easy to place and retrieve a bottle with one hand while wearing the pack – which is not always a given on competitive models.
+The large u-shaped zipper on the back helps access the enormous interior, and we liked the two side zippers that are great for storing maps, headlamps, or lunch snacks.
+The hip belt and shoulder straps both ensure a comfortable experience no matter how much bulk you carry.

 One of the only downsides we found with the pack is the use of mesh on the back stretch pocket.
-It’s also heavy and expensive.
-But overall we loved this pack.
-Most backpackers are better off looking at lighter and cheaper packs that will carry more typical weights.
-But for those people who need the extra carrying capacity, we think it’s an excellent choice.
+It’s also fairly heavy and not easy on your wallet.
+That said, we loved this pack and it rates highly for a reason.
+There are certainly lighter and cheaper packs that will carry less weight, but for those who need the extra carrying capacity, the Baltoro 75 hits the nail on the head.

 How We Tested